ylluminarious/cixl/README.md

 ..
 [1 2 3 4 5]

-> (6 7 8)
-..
-[1 2 3 4 5 8]

 > cls
 ..
 []
 ```

 ### Math
-But unlike Forth, functions scan forward until enough arguments are on the stack.
+But unlike Forth, functions scan forward until enough arguments are on the stack to allow reordering parameters and operations to fit the problem being solved.

 ```
 > 1 + 2